borntofrappe/the-nature-of-code/README.md

     o
 ```

-Coming back to the formula, and with the logic introduced in the force chapter, it is necessary to evaluate the force's magnitude and direction.
+Coming back to the formula, and with the logic introduced in the force chapter, it is necessary to evaluate the force"s magnitude and direction.
 In terms of magnitude, it is possible to directly use the constant `k`.
 In terms of direction, the vector `x` is obtained by comparing the current length of the arm against the rest length.

 In code, the idea is to ultimately apply the force similarly to the force of gravity introduced in earlier demos.